knchetan/spring-boot-student-management-system/README.md

 # Student Management System

 ## Overview
 This project is a Spring Boot–based Student Management System that demonstrates a layered architecture using Spring Boot, Spring Data JPA, Spring Security (JWT-based), and a MySQL backend.
 The application allows you to manage students, grades, memberships, and activities.
-It now includes secure login with token-based authentication and robust validation.
+It also includes secure login with token-based authentication and robust validation.

 ## Features
 - **Student Management:** Register, view, update, and delete student records.
 - **Grade Management:** Manage student grades and standards.
 - **Membership Management:** Handle one-to-one student membership details.
 - **Activity Management:** Manage many-to-many associations between students and activities.
-Duplicate activities are now restricted based on custom logic.
 - **Spring Security with JWT:** Secure endpoints with token-based authentication.
 Only authenticated users can access protected routes.
 - **Role-based Authentication:** Users have roles (e.g., `ROLE_ADMIN`) stored in the database.
-- **Validation:** DTO-based validation with custom rules for fields and logic (e.g., preventing repeated activities).
+- **Validation:** DTO-based validation with custom rules for fields and logic.
 - **Logging:** Uses SLF4J with Logback for detailed request and error logging.

 ## Technologies Used